 - University of Memphis Football Coach Search Committee, 1994

-2013: Distinguished Alumnus Award from the University of Memphis Alumni Association; Perfect Voting Record from the Leadership Conference on Civil and Human Rights; Humane Champion Award from the Humane Society; Award of Appreciation for Outstanding Achievement in recognition of continued environmental advocacy from the Chickasaw Group of the Sierra Club; Public Policy Award from The Tourette Syndrome Association; Perfect Voting Record from NARAL Pro-Choice America; Legislator of the Year Award from The Institute of Real Estate Managemeent and the CCIM Institute.
+2013: Distinguished Alumnus Award from the University of Memphis Alumni Association; Perfect Voting Record from the Leadership Conference on Civil and Human Rights; Humane Champion Award from the Humane Society; Award of Appreciation for Outstanding Achievement in recognition of continued environmental advocacy from the Chickasaw Group of the Sierra Club; Public Policy Award from The Tourette Syndrome Association; Perfect Voting Record from NARAL Pro-Choice America; Legislator of the Year Award from The Institute of Real Estate Managemeent and the CCIM Institute; Friend of the National Parks Award from the National Parks Conservation Association.

 2012: Defender of Children Award from the First Focus Campaign for Children; Humane Champion Award from the Humane Society; Most Valuable Policymaker Award from the Sports Fans Coalition; Tribute of Hope Award from the Asbestos Disease Awareness Organization; Named Public Offical of the Year by the Tennessee Chapter of the National Association of Social Workers; National Urban League award for cosponsoring the Urban Jobs Act of 2011; Named a Defender of Children by the First Focus Campaign for Children.